dr-michael-haley/imcanalysis/README.md

 ### Tutorials
 Example tutorials can be found in the Tutorials folder.
 They should all work in an environment where SpatialBiologyToolkit package has been installed.

-## IMC_Denoise
+## IMC_Denoise - UPDATED Nov 2024
-This is a Jupyter notebook that implements the IMC Denoise approach (https://github.com/PENGLU-WashU/IMC_Denoise/) to marry up with the Bodenmiller IMC pipeline.
+~This is a Jupyter notebook that implements the IMC Denoise approach (https://github.com/PENGLU-WashU/IMC_Denoise/) to marry up with the Bodenmiller IMC pipeline~

+This approach to denoising has been superceded by running denoising on the CSF, see `Tutorials/IMC v3`

 > [!CAUTION]
 > This code requires updating, as it currently uses an old version of IMC_Denoise, which has since been updated.